Elswick Ordnance Company: History

-EOC's main customer in its early years was the British Government, but the Government abandoned "Armstrong guns" in the mid-1860s due to dissatisfaction with Armstrong's breech mechanism, and instead built its own rifled muzzle-loaders at Woolwich Arsenal ("Woolwich guns") until 1880.
-This forced EOC to survive on export orders for both muzzle-loaders and breech-loaders until the 1880s when the British Government again began buying guns from EOC, this time rifled breech-loaders with more robust interrupted screw breech mechanisms such as the de Bange system and its successors.
+In its early years, EOC's main customer was the British Government.
+However, in the mid-1860s the Government abandoned Armstrong guns due to dissatisfaction with Armstrong's breech mechanism, and instead produced its own rifled muzzle-loaders at Woolwich Arsenal, commonly known as Woolwich guns, a policy that lasted until 1880.

+As a result, EOC relied largely on export orders for both muzzle-loading and breech-loading artillery throughout this period.
+Government procurement resumed in the 1880s, following the adoption of more reliable rifled breech-loaders incorporating robust interrupted screw breech mechanisms, notably the de Bange system and its successors.

-Elswick Ordnance was a major arms developer before and during World War I. The ordnance and ammunition it manufactured for the British Government were stamped EOC, while guns made for export were usually marked "W.G.
+Elswick Ordnance was a major arms developer before and during World War I. The ordnance and ammunition it manufactured for the British Government were stamped EOC, while guns made for export were usually marked W.G.
 Armstrong".